judekigsepc/POS-system-backend/README.md

 ### POS System

-If your  a frontend dev no need for this just skip to [FUNCTIONS JS README] (functions.MD) This is an ongoing project for a **Point of Sale (POS) system** built to facilitate seamless transaction management, inventory tracking, and customer interaction in businesses.
+If your  a frontend dev no need for this just skip to [Link to MyFile](MyFile.md)

+This is an ongoing project for a **Point of Sale (POS) system** built to facilitate seamless transaction management, inventory tracking, and customer interaction in businesses.
 The system is under development, and many features are still being refined.

 ---